omaressameldin/car-rental/README.md

       ```
     - PATCH [localhost:15002/demands/{_id}](http://localhost:15002/demands/:id)
     - DELETE [localhost:15002/demands/{_id}](http://localhost:15002/demands/:id)
-- the simulator app is running in the background and if you go to [localhost:15004](http://localhost:15004) you will see a representation of the cars
+- the **simulator app** is running in the background and if you go to [localhost:15004](http://localhost:15004) you will see a representation of the cars
+- The **scheduler-app** [localhost:15003/schedule](http://localhost:15003/schedule) runs a demo of how scheduling should be done but it does not get the current demands and cars just runs on an example

 ## RUNNING tests
 To run tests for any of the services:
 - go to a container using `docker exec -it [app_name] sh`
 - run `npm test`

+## Missing:
+right now the **scheduler-app** is not yet complete so it's not committed yet!